Callous and Unemotional Traits

 “What about you, Charlie?
 Do you still have your greats and your grands?”

-Well, Charlie’s not getting into it with her but she does technically have grandparents.
-They live in the South Island and they don’t speak to her parents, so they don't speak to Charlie.
+Charlie’s not about to get into it with the likes of Willow Jensen, but she does technically have grandparents.
+They live in the South Island and they don’t speak to her parents, so they don't speak to Charlie either.
 Lionel’s parents kicked him out of home at the age of fifteen after finding him with another boy.
 Michelle’s parents never approved of their match because everyone knew about Neil and the boy.
 And it’s not like their recent separation magically fixed all that old history.

 “I got to see my cousins,” Willow is saying, because asking about Charlie’s extended family is only an excuse to keep going on about hers.
 Then she starts listing their names and ages.
 In Charlie’s ear, straight out the other.
 “Oh, look, Charlie!”
 She pulls off her mitten and thrusts her little pink hand in front of Charlie’s face.
 “I used the French manicure set you gave me for my birthday.
 My older cousin Lucy/Becca/Olivia put it on for me.
 We had such a fantastic time together… blah blah blah.”